pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

 This is especially handy in case you have a microservice which is working mainly in async mode.

-The body of the message will be used as the response value to the async call.
+The body of the message will be used as the response value to the async call and must be a character array.

 This will immediately remove the async task from the backend queue.
 Any subsequent call of `async.fetch` will result in a `404` (Not found).